mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 23 August 2025
+## On Sunday, 24 August 2025

-- The average temperature today is 18.59˚C,
+- The average temperature today is 18.39˚C,
-- With highs of 19.6˚C and lows of 18.15˚C,
+- With highs of 18.88˚C and lows of 17.69˚C,
-- It may feel like 18.23˚C with overcast clouds
+- It may feel like 18.03˚C with overcast clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 66%
+- The pressure is 1020hPa and humidity is 67%
 - The sun will rise at 05:07 and set at 19:14

 <!-- weather_marker ends -->